victorian-socialists/civicrm-stripe/docs/faqs.md

 A new Stripe [**Customer**](https://stripe.com/docs/api/customers) is created the first time a contribution is created by them in CiviCRM.

+### When is Stripe metadata updated?
-Each time a new contribution is created the Stripe Customer metadata is updated.
+* Each time a new payment/contribution is created.
+* If the primary contact email address is updated.

+### What metadata is sent to Stripe?

 The following metadata is created for a Stripe Customer: